deko202/Content-Sharing-Web-App/README.md

-# Share your content - Web App
+# Content Sharing - Web App

 A better way for content to be discovered and consumed for time poor business decision makers who need to be served content at the right time and place.